Izel19/Metacrafters/Smart Contract Management UI/README.md

   - Check their current subscription status.
   - Subscribe to a plan by sending the required ETH amount.
 - The front-end displays the current subscription status and offers the option to choose a subscription plan.

+### Authors
+Gregorio B. Lantajo Jr.
+202110324@fit.edu.ph

+### License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.